Property: Modern philosophy

-Pierre-Joseph Proudhon: property is theft

 In his 1840 treatise What is Property?, Pierre Proudhon answers with "Property is theft!".
 In natural resources, he sees two types of property, de jure property (legal title) and de facto property (physical possession), and argues that the former is illegitimate.
 Proudhon's conclusion is that "property, to be just and possible, must necessarily have equality for its condition."
 His analysis of the product of labor upon natural resources as property (usufruct) is more nuanced.
 He asserts that land itself cannot be property, yet it should be held by individual possessors as stewards of humanity, with the product of labor being the producer's property.
 Proudhon reasoned that any wealth gained without labor was stolen from those who labored to create that wealth.
 Even a voluntary contract to surrender the product of work to an employer was theft, according to Proudhon, since the controller of natural resources had no moral right to charge others for the use of that which he did not labor to create did not own.
 Proudhon's theory of property greatly influenced the budding socialist movement, inspiring anarchist theorists such as Mikhail Bakunin who modified Proudhon's ideas, as well as antagonizing theorists like Karl Marx.

-Frédéric Bastiat: property is value

-Frédéric Bastiat 's main treatise on property can be found in chapter 8 of his book "Economic Harmonies" (1850).
+Frédéric Bastiat 's main treatise on property can be found in his book "Economic Harmonies" (1850).
 In a radical departure from traditional property theory, he defines property, not as a physical object, but rather as a relationship between people concerning a thing.
 Thus, saying one owns a glass of water is merely verbal shorthand for "I may justly gift or trade this water to another person."
 In essence, what one owns is not the object but the object's value.
 By "value," Bastiat means "market value"; he emphasizes this is quite different from utility.
 "In our relations with one another, we are not owners of the utility of things, but their value, and value is the appraisal made of reciprocal services."
 Bastiat theorized that, as a result of technological progress and the division of labor, the stock of communal wealth increases over time; that the hours of work an unskilled laborer expends to buy e.g., 100 liters of wheat, decreases over time, thus amounting to "gratis" satisfaction.
 Thus, private property continually destroys itself, becoming transformed into communal wealth.
 The increasing proportion of communal wealth to private property results in a tendency toward equality of humanity.
 "Since the human race began in greatest poverty, that is, when there were the most obstacles to overcome, all that has been achieved from one era to the next is due to the spirit of property."
 This transformation of private property into the communal domain, Bastiat points out, does not imply that personal property will ever totally disappear.
 On the contrary, this is because man, as he progresses, continually invents new and more sophisticated needs and desires.